regtracks/regtracks/spec.md

 7. A variable may be used in a string literal, e.g. `($name)` where `name` is replaced by the name of the variable.

     1. Variables should be passed to the parser by name when before it parses the text.

+    2. A variable name must be alphanumeric (allowing underscores).

 8. An error will occur if any of these rules are violated during schema parsing.